Grantfinder

 ISHP Research Fellowship

-• a list of former research projects and publications of the applicant
+• A record of the applicant’s prior research projects and publications

-• a letter of recommendation from a senior academic teacher
+• A recommendation letter from a senior academic advisor

-The proposals will be judged by a fellowship committee comprised of the ISHP President, the ISHP General Secretary and three distinguished scientists in the field of pharmaceutical history, nominated by the Select Executive Committee.
+A fellowship committee consisting of the ISHP President, the General Secretary, and three eminent scholars in pharmaceutical history appointed by the Select Executive Committee will evaluate proposals.

 Prof. dr Dusanka Krajnovic